Astorias96/Win10_XForce_Desktop_Automator/README.md

 Feel free to suggest possible enhancements or extensions.

 # Target device requirements
-- Windows 10 (minimum 1804 version - all editions* excepted Windows 10 N)
+- Windows 10 (all editions* - minimum version - 1804)
 - 100 MB of disk space
 - Trust PowerShell policy (or temporary disable it) before running the software
 - Whitelist software from AV (if needed)

-*Windows 10 IoT to be tested
+*Windows 10 IoT & Windows 10 N - to be tested

 # Supported Linux distributions